18F/handbook/docs/04-how-we-work/tools/harvest.md

 ### Onboarding Time Entries

-Log your time in the CivicActions project: CA > Onboarding > select your service area or "Company-wide" for areas like Sales > then enter a description like the below examples in the task description that includes the word _onboarding_.
+Log your time in the CivicActions project: CA > Onboarding > select your practice area or "Company-wide" for areas like Sales > then enter a description like the below examples in the task description that includes the word _onboarding_.

 - Onboarding Meeting
 - Onboarding handbook and/or Trello board cards review